Bagdad, AZ

 261 people

-As of 2023, 9.61% of Bagdad, AZ residents (265 people) were born outside of the United States, which is lower than the national average of 13.8%.
+As of 2023, 9.61% of Bagdad, AZ residents (265 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Bagdad, AZ was 9.81%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Bagdad, AZ compared to that of it's neighboring and parent geographies.